 - Get a heating system tune-up.
 A heating and cooling professional can perform an annual inspection and routine system maintenance to make sure your furnace is operating at peak performance.

-- Replace furnace filters a minimum of every three months.
+- Replace furnace filters a minimum of every three months, especially if you have pets.
 A dirty or clogged filter will demand more energy and slow down the heating process.
-Change your furnace filter a minimum of every three months, especially if you have pets.
 Make sure your furnace and hot water heater are properly ventilated.

 - Allow heat to circulate.
 Once you have your furnace operating at peak performance, go through your home to be sure that heat is circulating properly.
 Prevent furniture, draperies and rugs from obstructing registers and heat vents.
 Keep radiators and registers dust-free.